“The ability to learn faster than your competitors may be only sustainable competitive advantage.” – Arie de Geus

 This is where many people fail to understand the significance of the PLAN-DO-STUDY-ACT (PDSA) cycle.
 Often thought of as only a tool to address problems, the PDSA cycle is a method to drive individual and organizational learning.

-Based on scientific method, the PDSA cycle drives learning through conscious understanding that every action is based on a hypothesis that a specific outcome will occur and, when the outcome does not occur as expected, the hypothesis needs adjustment.
+Based on scientific method, the PDSA cycle drives learning through a conscious understanding that every action is based on a hypothesis that a specific outcome will occur and, when the outcome does not occur as expected, the hypothesis needs adjustment.
 It is in the failure and subsequent adjustment of the hypothesis where learning occurs.

 As an example, the current design of a process is a hypothesis that it will enable work to be consistently produced in the right quantity and at the right quality and cost when needed.
 Whenever this doesn't occur - e.g., defect, delay, cost overrun, etc. - the hypothesis is proven wrong and something about the process needs to improve.
 Team learning occurs through the understanding of the root cause(s) of the problem, and in experimenting with countermeasures to address them.